lynse7en/This-is-about-me/README.md

 <h3 align="center">Aspiring Financial Analyst/Data Analyst from Vietnam</h3>

 - 🌱 With **4 years** of experience in banking operations and financial reporting, and **1 year** as a **Data Analyst in the HR domain**, I bring strong expertise in financial management and data analytics.
 I hold a **Master’s degree in Finance** and a **Data Analyst certification** from CoderSchool.
 In my recent role, I enhanced my skills in BI reporting, machine learning models, and data-driven storytelling through impactful presentations.
 My career goal is to grow as a **Professional Analyst**—someone who can provide clear, actionable answers to the question: “What is happening across the company?”.
-- # **🔭 Featured Project Predicting HR Employee Attrition using Logistic Regression, Random Forest, and XGBoost** 📌 **Colab Notebook**: [View Project](https://colab.research.google.com/drive/1xyV92cfD5dnvPfkA2DOrZ_7qteD8BeGa?usp=drive_link)
+# **🔭 Featured Project: Predicting HR Employee Attrition using Logistic Regression, Random Forest, and XGBoost**
+📌 **Colab Notebook**: [View Project](https://colab.research.google.com/drive/1xyV92cfD5dnvPfkA2DOrZ_7qteD8BeGa?usp=drive_link)
 ---
 ## 📖 Project Overview